 Prerequisite: Must have achieved at least a B in Art I and have teacher approval.

 ART APPRECIATION-SEE COLLEGE NOW (pg.
-37)
+38)

-Grades 11-12 1/2 credit ART 101-Art Appreciation: Three hours of college credit is available from SFCC for ART 101 for students who meet eligibility requirements.
+ART 101-Art Appreciation: Three hours of college credit is available from SFCC for ART 101 for students who meet eligibility requirements.